 Find the right face mask.

 An ideal mask covers your nose, mouth down to the bottom of your chin.
-It is important to wear a mask that fits your face snuggly, but not too tightly.
-A few masks that offer protection against COVID-19 are surgical masks and 3 layers fabric masks (light thin fabric doesn’t do a good job of filtering the virus).
+It is important to wear a mask that fits your face snuggly but not too tightly.
+A few masks that offer protection against COVID-19 are surgical masks and 3 layers fabric masks (light, thin fabric doesn't do a good job of filtering the virus).
 When choosing a fabric mask, search for a soft and breathable material so it is more comfortable to wear, such as 100% cotton.
-Unlike surgical masks that need to be disposed after every use, fabric masks are reusable.
-Keep in mind to treat fabric mask like underwear.
+Unlike surgical masks that need to be disposed of after every use, fabric masks are reusable.
+Keep in mind to treat fabric mask-like underwear.
 You need to wash it frequently with water and hypoallergenic, fragrance-free detergent to reduce skin irritation that could aggravate acne breakouts.

 Skincare ingredients suggestions for preventing and treating maskne.

-A few ingredients you should look for to combat maskne are salicylic acid, glycolic acid, lactic acid, niacinamide and ceramides.
-Salicylic acid, glycolic acid and lactic acid allows you to gently exfoliate and keep your pores clean.
-While niacinamide regulates sebum secretion which can be useful in preventing maskne.
+A few ingredients you should look out for to combat maskne are salicylic acid, glycolic acid, lactic acid, niacinamide and ceramides.
+Salicylic acid, glycolic acid and lactic acid allow you to gently exfoliate and keep your pores clean.
+Whilst niacinamide regulates sebum secretion, which can help prevent maskne.
 Its anti-inflammatory properties also help to soothe redness.
 As for ceramides, it aids in repairing the skin barrier, protecting our skin from exposure to environmental stressors.
-When you’re about to wear a mask, opt for lightweight, oil-free and non-comedogenic products to prevent pores from getting clogged.
-Also, don’t overuse ingredients that may cause skin dryness as it can damage our skin barrier and further irritate the skin.
+When you're about to wear a mask, opt for lightweight, oil-free and non-comedogenic products to prevent pores from getting clogged.
+Also, don't overuse ingredients that may cause skin dryness as it can damage our skin barrier and further irritate the skin.
 Ultimately, there is no right or wrong when it comes to skincare ingredients.
-It’s all about experimentation to find out what works best for you and then adjusting as needed based on the changing needs of your skin.
+It's all about experimentation to find out what works best for you and then adjust as needed based on your skin's changing needs.

 Morning and night routine

 In the morning, a simple skincare routine is recommended to prevent maskne.
 It includes a gentle, fragrance-free cleanser, an oil-free and non-comedogenic moisturiser followed by sunscreen.
-Please note that you should never ever skip sunscreen.
-You can wear any kind of sunscreen that is compatible for your skin type.
+Please note that you should never skip sunscreen.
+You can wear any sunscreen that is compatible with your skin type.
 However, if you have sensitive skin, mineral-based or physical sunscreens are preferred to wear under the mask as they are less irritating.

-Librarian Tip: When you are having a breakout that is about to pop or looks intimidatingly inflamed, it is highly recommended to put on a pimple patch to protect your acne from the friction of your mask that can further irritate the acne and prevent the acne from getting another infection.
-Apply it on troubled area before layering skincare on your face.
+Librarian Tip: When you have a breakout that is about to pop or looks intimidatingly inflamed, it is highly recommended to put on a pimple patch to protect your acne from the friction of your mask that can further irritate the acne and prevent the acne from getting another infection.
+Apply it to the troubled area before layering skincare on your face.

 As soon as you get home, right after you remove your mask, double-cleanse your face to get rid of unwanted build-ups of dirt and grime that clog your pores.
 Then, you can add retinol or whatever your skin needs before you lock them all in with your moisturiser.